PaddlePaddle/PARL/examples/A2C/README.md

 A2C is a synchronous, deterministic variant of [Asynchronous Advantage Actor Critic (A3C)](https://arxiv.org/abs/1602.01783).
 Instead of updating asynchronously in A3C or GA3C, A2C uses a synchronous approach that waits for each actor to finish its sampling before performing an update.
 Since loss definition of these A3C variants are identical, we use a common a3c algotrithm `parl.algorithms.A3C` for A2C and GA3C examples.

 ### Atari games introduction
-Please see [here](https://gym.openai.com/envs/#atari) to know more about Atari game.
+Please see [here](https://gym.openai.com/envs/#atari) to know more about Atari games.

 ### Benchmark result
 Results with one learner (in a P40 GPU) and 5 actors in 10 million sample steps.